 Confidentiality will be explained within your initial consultation.
 As a member of the British Association for Counselling and Psychotherapy (BACP), I offer confidential sessions, which are in accordance with the BACP’s Ethical Framework.
 I have included a link below should you be interested in any specifics regarding how I practice ethically within my field.

 How are you working with the impact of Covid-19?

-Due to the pandemic I am offering counselling sessions by telephone, WhatsApp or Zoom.
-However, since the start of September I have been able to offer face-to-face meetings, which are in line with government guidelines and only if we are both free of symptoms.
+Due to the pandemic I can offer counselling sessions by telephone, WhatsApp or Zoom.
+I am also able to offer face to face meetings, which are in line with government guidelines and only if we are both free of symptoms.